 History is not a perfect predictor of the future but you can it as a framework for viewing current and future market decisions.
-Let’s see how preferred stocks, high yield bonds ad REITs performed in the most recent crisis.
-For each asset class I will use a corresponding diversified ETF (PFF, JNK and VNQ for preferreds, high yield and REITs, respectively).
+Let’s see how preferred stocks, high yield bonds, and REITs performed in the most recent crisis.
+For each asset class, I will use a corresponding diversified ETF (PFF, JNK, and VNQ for preferreds, high yield, and REITs, respectively).
 Here are the total returns for each from October 2007 to February 2009:

 The performance was not nearly as bad as the losses in the 2007 to 2009 period but there were losses nonetheless.
 You can see that they all outperformed stocks (bond returns would look much better).

 Since these securities are all hybrid investments that share both bond and stock characteristics you can expect them to perform somewhere in between those two main asset classes.

 The main takeaway here is that you do have to worry about rising rates when investing in high yield investments, just not as much as you may think.
 The much bigger risk is what can happen to these investments when markets sell off as they have been periodically shown to do in the past.

 As always, do your homework and think about the risks involved with your investments before you think about the returns.